 My closet had the perfect space for a peg rack, where I hang belts, scarves, and hats.
-This is a rack normally used for cups, repurposed for accessories.
+This is a coffee mug rack, but I repurposed it for accessories.

-With all the new storage methods, each type of clothing now has its own place.
+With all the new organizers, each type of clothing now has its own place.

 Group like-items together to make it easier to find what you want.
 Shirts, skirts, dresses, jeans, sweaters, t-shirts, and shoes should each have their own designated part of the closet.